Best Free AI Writing Tools for Beginners in 2026 (Honest Reviews)

 Cons:

-• 10 rewrites/day feels limiting once you get hooked
+• 10 rewrites/day on free feels limiting once you get hooked

 • Doesn't generate long-form content from scratch